 Of particular note, 6.0% of the people in the neighborhood currently reside in a correction facility, held due to punishment for a crime.

-American households most often have a car, and regularly they have two or three.
-But households in the neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the neighborhood have a highly unusual car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 36.3% of the households here have four, five, or more cars.
 That is more cars per household than in 96.8% of the neighborhoods in the nation.

 Did you know that the neighborhood has more French Canadian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 2.6% of this neighborhood's residents have French Canadian ancestry.